StefRuseva88/selenium-ide/README.md

 ### Prerequisites
 - Selenium IDE for creating and managing test scripts.
-- Chrome or Firefox with Selenium IDE extention installed for browser compatibility.
+- Chrome or Firefox with Selenium IDE extension installed for browser compatibility.
 - Developer Tools: Use for copying text assertions and debugging.

 ### Key Features: